apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 and then any configured fuzzing is applied.
 The limits to this age based on available data is calculated by ``HttpTransact::calculate_document_freshness_limit``.

-How this age is used is determined by the :file:`records.config` setting for :ts:cv:`proxy.config.http.cache.when_to_revalidate`.
+How this age is used is determined by the :file:`records.yaml` setting for :ts:cv:`proxy.config.http.cache.when_to_revalidate`.
 If this is ``0`` then the built calculations are used which compare the freshness limits with document age, modified by any of the client supplied cache control values (``max-age``,